DavidCloud-netizen/Automated-EC2-State-Monitoring-and-Notification-System-/README.md

    - Enable logging to monitor the function's execution and troubleshoot issues.

 ## Key Achievements
-- Automated state monitoring of EC2 instances, reducing manual effort and human error.
+- Automated state monitoring of EC2 instances and s3 buckets, reducing manual effort and human error.
 - Ensured reliable email notifications for real-time awareness of instance statuses.
 - Improved system transparency and operational responsiveness with serverless design.